ThomasKaiser/sbc-bench/Results.md

 * The highest clockspeeds listed for RPi 4/400 are 1800 MHz since this is what can be achieved with little overvoltage on early BCM2711B0 SoC revisions and is default _without overvolting_ on revision C0 or later.
 While it's possible to 'overclock' the RPi 4 to [2.15 GHz](http://ix.io/3Llk), [2.3 GHz](http://ix.io/3L37) and even [2.4 GHz](http://ix.io/3KVs) all of this requires overvolting the SoC up to `over_voltage=15`.
 Unfortunately the ThreadX DFVS ([Dynamic voltage and frequency scaling](https://developer.arm.com/documentation/100960/0100/Dynamic-Voltage-and-Frequency-Scaling)) implementation is rather primitive and as such this overvolting happens also when the CPU cores idle at low frequencies which pretty much fries the CPU cores all the time resulting in high(er) temperatures and consumption figures than necessary.
 That's why 1.8 GHz is considered the reasonable maximum here.
 * Last RockPro64 entry has been made after ayufan solved memory performance problem with Rockchip's 4.4 kernel on his images (see [discussion](https://forum.khadas.com/t/painlessly-usable-linux-distro/3124/24?u=tkaiser))
 * [SBC2D70](http://linux-chenxing.org/infinity2/ido-sbc2d70/) results are somewhat representative for [SigmaStar SSD201/SSD202D dual Cortex-A7](http://linux-chenxing.org/infinity2/#ssd201ssd202d) in general even though clockspeeds exceeding 1.3 GHz are considered boost frequencies and require appropriate cooling.
+* The Snapdragon 8cx Gen 3 numbers were generated on a Windows Dev Kit 2023 inside WSL2 (Windows subsystem for Linux 2).
+As such they suffer from minimal virtualization overhead losses and a scheduler speciality pinning single-threaded tasks always to the fastest core available (Cortex-X1C).
+So we have almost correct multi-threaded scores but single-threaded those for the Cortex-A78C are missing.
 * Ugoos UT2 might be representative for other RK3188 devices though memory performance with UT2 seems severely limited
 * Vim2 is somewhat special: not a real big.LITTLE design but two A53 clusters controlled by a firmware BLOB that allows cluster 0 to clock up to 1414 MHz (reported falsely as 1512 MHz) and cluster 1 able to reach 1 GHz ([details](https://forum.khadas.com/t/cpu-frequency-up-to-2ghz/2010/23?u=tkaiser))
 * All the RISC-V scores (ClockworkPi R-01 which scores identical to [Allwinner D1 Nezha](http://ix.io/4knR), Kendryte K510, Star64/JH7110, T-HEAD C910 RVB-ICE) suffer from missing software optimizations.
 For example the `openssl` benchmark is currently generic C on RISC-V vs. optimized assembler on ARM or even [ARMv8 Crypto Extensions](https://github.com/ThomasKaiser/sbc-bench/blob/master/results/ARMv8-Crypto-Extensions.md) or AES-NI on x64.